The Chinese contributions to Tibetan astrology

 The Barka (spar kha)

-[1] For further information on the relations of the Tang dynasty relationship with Tibet, cf. H. H. Frankel – La Cina fino al 960 (China until AD 960) – I Propilei, Verona 1969, vol. VI, pp. 264 ff.
+[1] For further information on the Tang dynasty’s relationship with Tibet, cf. H. H. Frankel – La Cina fino al 960 (China until AD 960) – I Propilei, Verona 1969, vol. VI, pp. 264 ff.

-[3] They were so named because Chinese dignitaries mainly wore black.
+[3] It was so named because Chinese dignitaries mainly wore black.

 [6] M. Granet, op. cit., p.
 103: “… no word can be qualified as masculine and feminine.
-On the other hand, all things, all notions are divided between yin and yang“.
+However, all things, all notions are divided between yin and yang“.

 [8] The Shuo wen describes it thus: “When graphic symbols were invented, the demons fled away groaning: men now had power over them” (M. Granet, op. cit., p.
 37).
 According to other sources, a minister of Huang-ti, the Yellow Emperor, invented writing after examining bird tracks left on the ground.